mohamed-khaledes/mohamed-khaledes/README.md

 <h1 align="left">Hi.<br> I'm Mohamed Khaled.</h1>

-<h4>I'm a software engineer & frontend developer from egypt .
-I'm 20. <br>
-  I'm studying computer science in the faculty of science at Mansoura University </h4>
+<h4>I'm mohamed khaled elsayed.
+I'm 20.
+I study computer science at the Faculty of
+Science, Mansoura University, I am A Front-End Developer with one year of experience specializing in web development, user interface design, and React.JS.
+Adept at identifying opportunities to enhance front-end design and improve the user experience </h4>